openstreetmap/stateofthemap-2019/program/index.md

 We expect to share our call for academic and general session proposals in the beginning of <span class="numeral">2019</span> - <a href="{{site.baseurl}}/#newsletter">sign up to our newsletter</a> for event updates.

-We're currently looking for further people to join the leading team for the academic track.
-Find more details in this [call of participation](https://blog.openstreetmap.org/2018/12/16/academic-track-sotm-2019/).

 <br>

 *Your State of the Map organizing team.*